 - train tracks table

-Basically, this IKEA hack kids activity table can be whatever you want it to be π
+This IKEA hack kids activity table can be whatever you want it to be 😁

 Dimensions

 When you use TROFAST storage units, your LEGO table should be at least 37" wide.
 The length could be customized to your needs.
-We chose 6 feet so there would be a space between storage units that could fit 2 small chairs on each side.
-So 4 kids would be comfortable enough to play next to each other without bumping onto storage units.
+We chose 6 feet so there would be a space between storage units that could fit two small chairs on each side.
+Four kids would be comfortable enough to play next to each other without bumping into storage units.

 To determine what length of the activity table you need, take a good look at your space.

-Layout a masking table on the floor of dimensions that you think would work the best!
-Take into consideration the size of the room and how much clear space you'd have on the sides.
-It should be enough for kids to be able to move freely around it.
+Lay out a masking table on the floor with dimensions that you think would work the best!
+Consider the size of the room and how much clear space you'd have on the sides.
+It should be enough for kids to move freely around it.

 Materials